-Members of the Lychnis plant genus can be either half hardy annuals or hardy perennials, and reach from 30 cm to 1.2 m in height.
+Members of the Lychnis plant genus can be either half hardy annuals or hardy perennials.

-They have a range of flowers from soft pinks to burning shades of red, orange or purple.
+Lychnis plants display a large range of flowers, from soft pinks to burning shades of red, orange, or purple.

 Lychnis chalcedonica by Candiru.